arduino/aws-s3-integration/README.md

 | /arduino/s3-exporter/{stack-name}/iot/scheduling | Execution scheduling |
 | /arduino/s3-exporter/{stack-name}/iot/aggregation-statistic | Aggregation statistic |

+It is possible to compress (with gzip) files before uploading to S3.
+To enable compression, add ENABLE_COMPRESSION env variable to lambda configuration (with value true/false).

 ### Tag filtering

 It is possible to filter only the Arduino Things of interest.